 4. Drive Thru Events

 With so many restrictions on gatherings, both outdoor and inside, drive-thru events have been a bit of saving grace.
 There have been drive-thru concerts, there’s the drive-thru zoo in Toronto, and of course, drive-thru movies have become a popular option over the past year.
 Drive-thrus are great because you can still enjoy a live experience without being too close to anyone.
 It takes a minute to get used to the fact that honking is the new clapping, but it’s well worth it if you want to get out of your home to do something fun.

 5. Go Fishing on the Lake

 Fall in Ontario is definitely cooler, but it’s still warm enough to enjoy a morning or afternoon on the boat.
 If you’re already a fisher, you just need to grab your gear and go.
 For those of you who are looking to try a new experience, there are several fishing options in the GTA that will provide you with all the equipment and bait you need, plus help you get started.
 Fishing is one of those activities that is peaceful and almost spiritual, but still an activity you can enjoy with a couple of close friends or family.

 6. Take Tours from Home

 While travelling to Paris to visit the Louvre just isn’t feasible at the moment, it doesn’t mean you need to rob yourself of that experience completely.
-Boomerang is partnering with Take Walks to bring you virtual tours to historic sites from all around the world.
-You’ll sit back and listen to professional tour guides share stories of yesteryear and have the opportunity to ask experts any questions you may have.
-Join us on our trip to the Louvre on Thu.
-Nov.
-12, 2020.
+The Louvre offers online virtual tours of their galleries; you’ll sit back and listen to professional tour guides share stories of yesteryear from the comfort of your own home.

 Fall activities for everyone